BestTimesToVisit.com Logo

 Sunset Cliffs Natural Park: Coastal Magic

 Watch the sun dip below the Pacific, painting the sky in fiery hues, from the dramatic cliffs of Sunset Cliffs Natural Park.
 Bring a blanket, some snacks, and maybe a bottle of wine for a truly memorable evening.
-Keep an eye out for migrating gray whales (best in winter).
+Best enjoyed during the summer months for longer daylight hours.

 Balboa Park After Dark: Unveiling Hidden Gems